andrew/ultimate-awesome/README.md

 - [awesome-near](https://github.com/near-x/awesome-near) - A curated list of awesome NEAR frameworks, libraries, software and resources.
 - [minecraft-bookmarks](https://github.com/NNBnh/minecraft-bookmarks) - 🧾 My personal list of Minecraft stuff.
 - [awesome-filmmaking](https://github.com/oli-z/awesome-filmmaking) - A curated list of awesome ressources for making films.
-- [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.
 - [awesome-ml](https://github.com/PetroIvaniuk/awesome-ml) - List of interesting links about ML Algorithms, Data Science, Network Analysis, and others.
 - [awesome-dex](https://github.com/phantomk/awesome-dex) -  A curated list of Decentralized Exchange, Decentralized Exchange Protocol and Wallet resources for developers.
 - [awesome-sf](https://github.com/phil-ociraptor/awesome-sf) - An awesome list for those who are new to SF, visiting SF, and those who have lived in SF for years but want to see their city with new eyes.